 - You're now ready to start using Container in Scan App

-Using Container in Scan App
+Adding shipments to a Container in Scan App

 - Tap EVENTS and choose an event from the list of possible events, e.g. Loaded on truck